Bezawork-pr/alx-higher_level_programming/0x02-python-import_modules/README.md

 * [5-variable_load.py](https://github.com/Bezawork-pr/alx-higher_level_programming/blob/master/0x02-python-import_modules/5-variable_load.py): A program that imports the variable a from the file  [variable_load_5.py](https://github.com/Bezawork-pr/alx-higher_level_programming/blob/master/0x02-python-import_modules/variable_load_5.py) and prints its value.
 <pre>
 Constraint:

 Not allowed to use * for importing or __import__
 Code should not be executed when imported
 </pre>
+### 6. Build my own calculator!
+* [100-my_calculator.py](https://github.com/Bezawork-pr/alx-higher_level_programming/blob/master/0x02-python-import_modules/100-my_calculator.py): A program that imports all functions from the file calculator_1.py and handles basic operations.
+   *  `Usage: ./100-my_calculator.py a operator b`
+   *  If the number of arguments is not 3, the program prints:
+      * "Usage: ./100-my_calculator.py <a> <operator> <b> followed with a new line".